 To Make The Base Mix

-- Pulse the almond flour, granulated sugar and confectioner’s sugar in a food processor to combine.
+- Pulse 6 oz almond Flour, 2 oz granulated sugar and 8 oz confectioner’s sugar in a food processor to combine.

 To Make the Chocolate Macaron Shells

-- Whisk the 12 oz macaron base with the cocoa powder until well combined
+- In a small bowl, whisk the 12 oz macaron base with 2 tablespoons cocoa powder until well combined.

-- Gently fold the almond/cocoa mixture into the whites in two batches.
+- With a spatula, gently fold the almond/cocoa mixture into the whites in two batches.
 Continue folding until it becomes soft and shiny, but not thin and runny.

 - Touch the top of a cookie to make sure it’s dry to the touch, it can be a bit tacky but shouldn’t stick to your finger.
 Bake for 7-8 minutes then turn and flip the trays.
 Bake for another 7-8 until the shells are dry and the centers are soft.
 Usually, if the shells are baked they’ll release easily from the parchment paper.
 Be careful handling the shells, it’s very easy to crack the surface.

 Make the Baileys Buttercream Filling

 - In a mixer bowl, combine 4 oz unsalted butter with the remaining base mix, 1 teaspoon vanilla and 1-3 tablespoons Baileys Irish Cream Liquor.
 Whip on medium-high speed until the buttercream lightens in color and becomes aerated.

 - The finished cookies should be refrigerated in a covered container for 1 day before serving.
 The cookies can also be frozen for several weeks.